-Irving David read law at the London School of Economics and subsequently trained with the leading London entertainment law firm, Wright & Webb.
+Irving read law at the LSE and The College of Law, London and subsequently trained with the leading London entertainment law firm, Wright & Webb.

-After qualifying as a solicitor, he joined Warner Brothers and was rapidly promoted to become their UK Director of Legal and Business Affairs.
+He subsequently joined Warner Brothers in London and became their UK Director of Legal and Business Affairs.

-He is a corporate member of IAMA and of the MPA, the Music Publishers Association; a full voting member of BAFTA, the British Academy of Film and Television Arts; gives frequent Master Classes for the Music Managers Forum and the MPA; and contributes regularly to trade publications including Music Week, One Dance UK News, Dance Magazine, Arts Industry and International Arts Manager on legal and commercial issues relevant to music, dance and intellectual property.
+He is a director of SBT Trading Ltd (the trading arm of the Shakespeare Birthplace Trust (“the SBT”) advising the SBT on Commercial Law, Intellectual Property and Product Licensing matters; a corporate member of IAMA providing its membership with a legal helpline; the Music Publishers Association (“the MPA)”; is a full voting member of BAFTA, the British Academy of Film and Television Arts; gives frequent Master Classes for the Music Managers Forum and the MPA; and contributes regularly to trade publications on legal, commercial and IP issues relevant to the entertainment industry.

 He is consistently recognised by the UK Legal 500 as a Recommended Media and Entertainment Lawyer for ‘London: TMT (technology, media and telecoms)’.

 Previous editions have described him as having “strong communication skills” and being “a good technical draftsman” and “a very likeable character who never fails to obtain a positive result”.

 In the 2019 edition he is described as being “extremely professional, personable, and knowledgeable” and as “always going that extra mile to explain complex issues”.